-- Spray a slow cooker with non-stick cooking spray.
+- Spray a slow cooker insert with nonstick cooking spray.

-- Add the golden potatoes, broth, salt, pepper, and garlic powder to the slow cooker.
+- Add the chopped potatoes, broth, salt, pepper, and garlic powder to the slow cooker.
 Mix until well combined.

-- Next, break the cream cheese up into 4-5 pieces and spread it over the top of the potatoes.
+- Break the cream cheese into 4-5 pieces and place on top of the potatoes.
 Repeat with the 4 tablespoons of butter.

-- Place the lid on your slow cooker and cook the potatoes on low for 5 hours, stirring occasionally.
+- Place the lid on your slow cooker and cook on low for 5 hours, stirring occasionally.

 - When the potatoes fall apart to the touch and are fork-tender, uncover the slow cooker and stir the ingredients together.

-- Add the Greek yogurt/sour cream to the slow cooker and stir again until combined.
+- Add the Greek yogurt (or sour cream) to the slow cooker and stir again until combined.

 - Use a hand mixer, immersion blender, or potato masher to mash the potatoes until they have a thick and creamy consistency.
 Feel free to leave them chunkier if that's your jam, but make sure not to over mix!

-- Serve immediately and garnish if your favorite toppings such as fresh herbs, butter, salt, and pepper, or chives.
+- Serve immediately and garnish with your favorite toppings including fresh herbs, butter, salt, pepper, or chives.

 Tips & Notes

-- The bigger you slice your potatoes, the longer they will take to cook in your slow cooker.
+- Potatoes: We kept the skin on the potatoes.
+If you prefer peeled potatoes, peel them before chopping.
+The bigger your potato chunks, the longer they will take to cook in the slow cooker.

 Photography: photos taken in this post are by Erin from The Wooden Skillet.